 Marlborough has so far yielded a majority of the finest sweet whites.
 Most of the other wine regions, however, can also point to the successful production of botrytised sweet whites in favourable vintages.

 How good are Kiwi bubblies?
-Good enough for the industry to export over 200,000 cases in 2014, when sparkling wine accounted for 1 per cent of New Zealand’s overseas wine shipments.
+Good enough for the industry to export about 160,000 cases per year, although that accounts for less than 1 per cent of New Zealand’s overseas wine shipments.

 New Zealand’s sparkling wines can be divided into two key classes.
 The bottom end of the market is dominated by extremely sweet, simple wines which acquire their bubbles by simply having carbon dioxide pumped into them.
 Upon pouring, the bubbles race out of the glass.
 A few other sparklings are made by the ‘Charmat’ method, which involves a secondary fermentation in a sealed tank.

-Marlborough, with its cool nights preserving the grapes’ fresh natural acidity, has emerged as the country’s premier region for bottle-fermented sparkling wines (10 producers launched a promotional group, Méthode Marlborough, in 2013), but there are also some very stylish examples flowing from Central Otago, especially Quartz Reef and Akarua.
+Marlborough, with its cool nights preserving the grapes’ fresh natural acidity, has emerged as the country’s premier region for bottle-fermented sparkling wines (10 producers launched a promotional group, Méthode Marlborough, in 2013), but there are also some very stylish examples flowing from Central Otago.

 The vast majority of sparkling wines are ready to drink when marketed, and need no extra maturation.
 A short spell in the cellar, however, can benefit the very best bottle-fermented sparklings.

 The number of rosé labels on the market has exploded recently, as drinkers discover that rosé is not an inherently inferior lolly water, but a worthwhile and delicious wine style in its own right.
 The rising popularity of ‘2 o’clock lunches’ is believed to have helped sales.
-New Zealand rosé is even finding offshore markets (over 79,000 cases shipped in 2014, a steep rise from 905 cases in 2003) and collecting overseas awards.
+New Zealand rosé is even finding offshore markets (265,000 cases in 2017) and collecting overseas awards.

 One of Italy’s most widely planted red-wine varieties – particularly in Piedmont, in the north-west – Barbera is known for its generous yields of robust, full-coloured reds, typically with lively acidity.
 Although increasingly popular in California, it is extremely rare in New Zealand and is not listed separately in New Zealand Winegrowers’ Vineyard Register Report 2016–2019.